hummingbot/hummingbot-site/docs/quickstart/custom-pmm-5.md

         self.create_timestamp = self.order_refresh_time + self.current_timestamp
 ```

-!!!
-Explanation
 - We are adding a new condition that will block the execution if the candles are not ready.
 - Then we are adding the method `calculate_price_ceiling_floor` and the implementation is accessing to the dataframe of the Candles object by using the method `self.eth_1m_candles.candles_df`
 - Lastly, we are getting the last row and assigning the upper and lower bound to `price_ceiling` and `price_floor`

 !!! tip
-    💡 Check out the [pandas-ta documentation](https://github.com/twopirllc/pandas-ta) to learn how to generate other types of technical indicators.
+    Check out the [pandas-ta documentation](https://github.com/twopirllc/pandas-ta) to learn how to generate other types of technical indicators.

-## Customize `status`
+### Custom `status`

 Before we run the script, let’s improve the `status` command and show the candles data, as well as the current values for the `price_ceiling` and `price_floor`.